T-ani/Brain-House-Project/README.md

 ### **Downloading the Dataset**

-You can download the dataset from [this link](https://github.com/T-ani/Brain-House-Project/tree/main/DATA) (replace with the actual URL).
+You can download the dataset from [Dataset](https://github.com/T-ani/Brain-House-Project/tree/main/DATA)

 Alternatively, you can create your own dataset by following the structure mentioned above.
 The dataset should contain images and corresponding annotation files in JSON format, organized into `DATA/` and `Annotation/` folders, respectively.